seroujk/Fridge-Formulas/README.md

 ## 5. User Flow

 1. **Sign Up / Login** → User selects a dietary preference template.
+(In Progress)
 2. **Enter Fridge Inventory** → Input available ingredients.
-3. **Generate Meal Plans** → Up to 7 AI-powered meal cards appear with recipes and steps.
+3. **Generate Meal Plans** → Up to 4 AI-powered meal cards appear with recipes and steps.
 4. **Save Favorites** → Bookmark preferred meals for reuse.
+(In Progress)
 5. **Fridge Refresh** → Update fridge items anytime for new plans.

+## 6. Triple Ten Evaluation

+1. **API Key** → Please generate your own API key to test the app
+2. **Current Version** → In the current version the login and sign up modals are designed but they are not implemented you can test out the recipe generation using the API and the responsive design throughout the web app.
+3. **Questions** → Please let me know if you have any questions regarding the flow of the app.
+Thank you!